spcourse/website/_schedules/DP S1/index.md

 #### Final project grade

 Your project will be evaluated on 4 criteria: Research Question/Project Goal, Complexity, Novelty/Learning, Quality.
 For each you can get between 0 and 3 points.
 And they all contribute equally to the final grade.
-I.e, $$\frac{grade = question + complexity + novelty + quality}{12} \times 9 + 1$$
+I.e, $$grade = \frac{question + complexity + novelty + quality}{12} \times 9 + 1$$

 * **Research Question / Project Goal**: Is the goal of your project clear?
 Does it answer a clear question?
 Points:
     * **3 pt.
 Clear purpose of project**